Mizoram MP urges Centre to fast-track border road projects | Law-Order

 Mizoram MP urges Centre to fast-track border road projects

-Mizorams lone Rajya Sabha member K Vanlalvena on Thursday urged the Centre to expedite three key road projects, two of them along the Indo-Myanmar border, to strengthen national security and boost regional trade, an official statement here said.
+Mizorams lone Rajya Sabha member K Vanlalvena on Thursday urged the Centre to expedite three key road projects, two of them along the Indo-Myanmar border, to strengthen national security and boost regional trade, an official statement said here on Thursday.

 - Country: